hpi-dhc/jointly/README.rst

 The data has to be provided in pandas ``DataFrame`` instances with a ``DateTimeIndex`` for each sensor.
 In the following example, ``Faros`` and ``Empatica`` are two sensors we want to synchronize, and we have already prepared dataframes for them.
-The Empatica is the reference source, and thus only the Faros' data will be changed in the output.
+The Empatica is the reference source, and thus the Faros' data will be changed in the output.
+The ``ref_column`` is the column that contains the characteristic shake, and all other columns in the ``DataFrame`` will be synchronized together with that column.

 .. code:: python